 The score and feedback is somewhat like a game to encourage students to keep practicing.
 They can take the test repeatedly to increase their skill and score.

 The goal of this critical thinking skill is to help people know what is debatable and what is not, to focus on solving problems instead of endless bickering.

 Refusal to accept a fact does not make it an opinion “different for each person and open to interpretation”.
 The real criteria is whether it is objectively provable or not.

 Also words like “better”, “safer”, “healthier”, “popular”, etc. must be interpreted in context as whether they are objective.
 For example, a “better” song cannot be measured in terms of artistry, but a “better” medicine can be measured in terms of effectiveness.
 If one medicine is more effective with less/no side effects, it is factually better, but if it has different or worse side effects, then it’s an opinion whether it’s worth the trade off.

 If there is more than one way to measure or interpret something, you must decide whether reasonable researchers would agree.
 Technically “reasonable” is subjective, so some people might take this to the extreme that nothing is objective unless it is can be physically measured or counted.
 But such a strict interpretation does not help people solve problems.
 Instead it lets anyone reject almost any objective truth by challenging the definition of every word.
 So to be practical we must accept reasonable as a standard.

 This app is part of the Critical Thinking Project for education reform.
-My other app teaches logical Fallacies, with more apps coming later.
+My other apps teach logical Fallacies and critical thinking for Science.
 See: